5 financial challenges for the LGBTQ community and how to face them

 Challenge #4: Building a family

 The issue: Because many LGBTQ people are coming out earlier in life, they’re less likely to have children from a previous marriage and more likely to adopt or use reproductive technologies such as artificial insemination or surrogacy.
 While these options offer same-sex couples more choice in their pursuit of a family, they can be quite expensive.
 Adopting from foster care is close to free, while adopting a newborn in the U.S. through a private nonprofit agency costs an average of $40,000.
-(The issue of whether same-sex couples and LGBTQ individuals can be barred from adopting through a particular agency on religious grounds is being fought state by state.)
+(The issue of whether same-sex couples and LGBTQ individuals can be barred from adopting through a particular agency on religious grounds is being fought state by state, and in the Supreme Court.)
 An artificial insemination cycle can run less than $1,000, while a round of in vitro fertilization (IVF) can easily top $10,000.
 (Neither guarantees success, of course.)
 Having a child through surrogacy can cost $120,000 to $175,000.

 What to do: Obviously, the options open to LGBTQ individuals and couples will vary.
 Unlike other financial goals (for instance, owning a home), there may be a biological clock involved in the process, so the conversation may need to happen sooner rather than later.
 “It’s all about awareness and planning and having some intention behind what you’re trying to accomplish” when building your family, Thompson said.
-Discuss your desires with your partner: how much you can and want to spend, and whether, for instance, it’s vital that one of you has a biological relationship with your child.
+First, discuss your desires with your partner: how much you can and want to spend, and whether, for instance, it’s vital that one of you has a biological relationship with your child.
 Make sure to educate yourself about the expenses and the risks.
 Then set aside a dedicated savings account for family-building expenses.

 Challenge #5: Staying on top of paperwork

 The issue: I harangue everyone about getting their will and other important documents prepared and organized.
 If a crisis does arise, you won’t have the added stress of being unprepared.
 Unfortunately, this is absolutely imperative for LGBTQ people.
 The harsh reality is that in some circumstances—especially where couples or families are concerned—you’ll still have to “prove” your relationship to get basic rights.
-Many LGBTQ people report being held to a higher standard when, for instance, traveling or seeking medical care for themselves or for their partners.
+Many LGBTQ people report being held to a higher standard when, for instance, traveling or seeking medical care for themselves or their partners.

 What to do: If you’re traveling, even domestically, make sure you carry copies of your marriage certificate and your children’s birth certificates.
 The last thing you want in a moment of crisis is to be unable to prove quickly to authorities your relationship with a loved one.
 In addition, it’s vital that you have in place a will, as well as durable financial power of attorney (which legally designates the person who can use your money to pay your bills, file your taxes, etc., if you become incapacitated), a living will (which spells out your wishes for end-of-life care, such as when to remove you from life support), and durable power of attorney for health care (which names a particular person to carry out those wishes if you can’t express them yourself).
-While these documents are important for everyone, in some cases LGBTQ couples will face heightened scrutiny from authorities as well as members of their partners’ families who don’t embrace the relationship.
+While these documents are essential for everyone, in some cases, LGBTQ couples will face heightened scrutiny from authorities and members of their partners’ families who don’t embrace the relationship.
 These documents help to ensure that your wishes—and your love—are respected, and that both your partner and your children will get all that’s coming to them.